 Meet the Critical Care Team

-Dr Putul Sarkar, Clinical Director for Critical Care, Anaesthetics ,Theatres and Pain Management
+Dr Putul Sarkar, Consultant Intensivist and Anaesthetist.
+Clinical Director Critical Care, Anaesthetics, Theatres, and Pain Services

-Dr John Dixon, Consultant Intensive Care , Medicine Joint lead Critical Care
+Dr John Dixon, Consultant in Intensive Care Medicine.
+Clinical lead for Critical Care

 Daniel Clark, Organ Donation Specialist Nurse

-Jane Camilleri, Head of Nursing for Critical Care, Anaesthetics and Pain Services
+Jane Camilleri, Head of Nursing for Critical Care, Anaesthetics, Theatres, Endoscopy and Pain Services

-Bernadette Moore - Deputy General Manager, Critical Care, Anaesthetics, Pain Management and COPE
+Donna Hibbins, Deputy General Manager, Critical Care, Anaesthetics, Theatres, Pain Services (CCATP)

 Information for patients